Rider Review

 The route is popular with cyclists for its challenging nature, quiet traffic levels as well as allowing you to climb both sides of the famous Alpe d’Huez.

-The start of the climb of Col de Sarenne begins as you leave the town of Bourg D’Oisans.
-Here you will cycle across the large dam at Lad du Chambon, where you will take a left and begin the Col de Sarenne.
+If you are leaving the town of Bourg d’Oisans, you will cycle across the large dam at Lad du Chambon, where you will take a left and begin the climb to Col de Sarenne.